Anthony Joshua vs. Carlos Takam

-Anthony Joshua vs. Carlos Takam was a heavyweight professional boxing match contested between undefeated and unified WBA (Super), IBF, and IBO champion Anthony Joshua, and the IBF's number three ranked contender, Carlos Takam.
-The bout took place on 28 October 2017 at the Principality Stadium in Cardiff, Wales.
+Anthony Joshua vs. Carlos Takam was a professional boxing match contested on 28 October 2017, for the WBA (Super), IBF, and IBO heavyweight championship.
+The bout took place at the Principality Stadium in Cardiff, Wales.
 Joshua defeated Takam, retaining his heavyweight titles via tenth-round technical knockout (TKO).

 Background

 Following Joshua's win over Wladimir Klitschko in April 2017, unifying the WBA (Super) and IBF titles and capturing the IBO, the IBF granted Joshua an exemption from fighting their mandatory challenger, Kubrat Pulev, in order to allow Joshua to fulfil a contractual rematch obligation with Klitschko.
 After Klitschko announced his retirement on 3 August, the IBF ordered Joshua to negotiate a deal with Pulev by 3 September.
 On 5 September, Joshua's promoter, Eddie Hearn, officially announced Joshua vs. Pulev would take place on 28 October at the Principality Stadium in Cardiff, Wales.

 Less than two weeks before the fight, rumours began to circulate that Pulev had suffered an injury, putting the fight in jeopardy.
 The rumours proved to be true, leading Hearn to announce that Takam had stepped in to replace Pulev with just 12 days notice.
 Hearn also revealed that during the initial negotiations with Pulev, he had also been negotiating with Takam to be held in reserve as a replacement in the event that Pulev pulled out.

+The fights

+Undercard

+The preliminary bouts featured wins for prospects Lawrence Okolie and Joshua Buatsi.
+The first bout on the PPV card saw Frank Buglioni defend his British light-heavyweight title against unbeaten contender Craig Richards, who came in as a late replacement for Commonwealth champion Callum Johnson, who pulled out a week before the fight due to a medical condition.
+Buglioni's work rate would see him grind out a wide unanimous decision victory with scores of two scores of 117–111 and one of 116–113.

+Yafai vs. Ishida

+The first world title bout on the card saw WBA super-flyweight champion Khalid Yafai make the second defence of his title against No. 1 ranked Sho Ishida.

+The fight

+Despite having a height advantage over the champion, Ishida was unable to deal the with speed of Yafai.
+The fight went the distance and Yafai was awarded an unanimous decision victory with scores of 118–110, 116–112 and 116–112.

+Sánchez vs. Taylor

+The next bout saw former two-weight world champion Anahí Ester Sánchez face 2012 Olympic gold medallist Katie Taylor.
+Sánchez was set to defend her WBA lightweight title on the night, however, she failed to make weight and was subsequently stripped with the title on the line for Taylor only.